 How Relevant is the Fold Today?

 According to data compiled by Click Tale in their article Unfolding the Fold detailed that more than three-quarters of all internet users scroll below the fold to some extent and nearly one-quarter scroll all the way to the bottom.
-Therefore, does that make everything I have written up until now irrelevant?
-Not at all, it is still important to have that CTA above the fold, as many users today are merely scanning the page and the sooner they see that CTA and answer it, the better chance you have of making them a repeat visitor or customer.
+Therefore, does that make everything here irrelevant?
+Not at all!
+It is still important to have that CTA above the fold.
+Many users today are merely scanning the page.
+The sooner they see that CTA and answer it, the better chance you have of making them a repeat visitor or customer.

 In fact, Jakob Nielsen, in his article Scrolling and Attention points out that, “Web users spend 80% of their time looking at information above the page fold.
 Although users do scroll, they allocate only 20% of their attention below the fold.”
 In addition, he goes on to say that, “The real estate above the fold is more valuable than stuff below the fold for attracting and keeping users’ attention.”

 Although, designers should use every portion of a website for quality content and images, it is a designer’s duty and responsibility to the website owner to prioritize the most important information available on the site and place it above the fold, just as Mr. Nielsen said, “If everything is equally prominent, then nothing is prominent.”